VoxSecuritatis/project-ai-news-scraper/README.md

 **AI News Scraper** is a production-ready, self-hosted news aggregation and intelligence platform designed specifically for AI, machine learning, and data science professionals who need to stay current with rapid industry developments.
 The platform automates the time-consuming process of monitoring multiple sources, reading lengthy articles, and identifying the most relevant content, condensing hours of daily research into a single, actionable 5-minute email digest.

+Consider that this description is based on the initial minimally viable product and the application is likely in a much more robust state at the time of reading this Executive Summary.

 ### The Problem

 The AI/ML field evolves at an unprecedented pace, with breakthrough research, new tools, and industry developments emerging daily across dozens of sources - academic papers, corporate blogs, YouTube channels, and community forums.
 Professionals face information overload: following 10+ sources manually takes 2-3 hours daily, critical developments get missed in the noise, and determining what's truly important requires deep expertise and context that's hard to maintain across the entire field.